 Any business, to which the Act applies, is required to register immediately for the EL.
 Businesses must complete EL registration 30 days prior to the commencement of the business.
 The Act sets how the EL is to be applied, collected and paid to the tax authority.
 The Act also contains penal provisions for non-compliance.

-Whilst the EL is charged to the consumer, it has the effect of increasing the overall cost of goods and services provided in the highly competitive tourism and hospitality sector.
+Whilst the EL is charged to the consumer, it has the effect of increasing the overall cost of goods and services provided in the highly competitive tourism and hospitality sector or even kava businesses which solve where to buy kava Australia.
 Apart from EL, services providers are also required to levy VAT (9%) and Service Turnover Tax (10%) bringing the overall tax paid by the consumer to 25% of the value of the service or good.

 Investors and particularly those who want to invest in the tourism and hospitality sectors of Fiji should determine whether or not the EL would apply to their business or not.
 This is necessary for compliance with the Act but is equally important for businesses to properly develop costing models for their goods and services that would be provided by the business in a very competitive environment.

 Fiji has proven to be a great investment destination for investors wanting to invest in the tourism and hospitality sector however getting the right advice is highly recommended.